CLB56/tips_and_tricks/vim.md

 - Copy the recommended text to vimrc AT THE END of vimrc
 - In the bash you can keep the system theme but you miust change the set of colors (pallette de couleurs in french) to solarized!

-Is it really better than the builtin color scheme ? it could be possible to play with syntax highlighting (:h syn) and conceallevel=2 to apply a special style (color and font) to some patterns.
+BUT, Is it really better than the builtin color scheme ?
+There are some features for syntax highlighting (:h syn).
+If the parameter conceallevel=2 then it will be fully applied.
+It seems that just setting in vimrc the 2 parameters below could be good enough : syntax on (if it's not enbaled by default) set background=dark

 Furthermore, it's possible to speicfu rules for specific extensions : https://vim.works/2019/04/02/per-filetype-commands/

 # PLUGIN youcompleteme